-The organization’s network security policy is an official document that lays out the security expectations of the organization.
-The Network Security Policy outlines the security processes and the sanctions to be faced by those who fail to comply with the stated doctrines.
+The organization’s network security policy is an official document that lays out the organization’s security expectations.
+The Network Security Policy outlines the security processes and the sanctions faced by those who fail to comply with the stated doctrines.
 Lack of a well-defined network security policy may lead to a loss of resources and opportunities for the organization.
 An ill-defined policy lacks any usefulness to the organization and only makes security an ad hoc process governed by the person in charge at that given moment.

-Loosely, a security policy is a formal set of rules that those who are granted access to organizations technology, assets and resources must abide.
-The main purpose of a security policy to an organization should be to inform staff members and users of their obligatory requirement for protecting data, information and technology assets within or outside the premise.
+Loosely, a security policy is a formal set of rules that those who are granted access to organizations’ technology, assets, and resources must abide by.
+A security policy’s main purpose should be to inform staff members and users of their obligatory requirement for protecting data, information, and technology assets within or outside the premises.
 The policy should define the mechanism through which these expectations are to be met.
-Second, a security policy should outline the baseline from which to acquire, configure and audit network and computer systems for compliance with the policy.
+Second, a security policy should outline the baseline from which to acquire, configure, and audit network and computer systems for compliance with the policy.
 Therefore, an effective security policy should be applied all through the organization consistently, with detailed guidelines for employees to use as a reference for their typical activities.

-The main intent of this article is to provide a complete understanding of how to impose network security policy onto protocols, communication, devices in both generic and uniform manner.
+The main intent is to provide a complete understanding of how to impose network security policy onto protocols, communication, devices in both generic and uniform manner.
 The article will also focus on some of the best practices and methodologies of an effective network security policy in the form of policies rather than the actual implementation.
-Before jumping into the main areas of focus, lets first have a brief look into some of the reasons why we need a network security policy.
+Before jumping into the main areas of focus, let’s first briefly look into some of the reasons we need a network security policy.

 Why create a Network Security Policy

 Some of the benefits accrued in developing a well-structured policy include:

 - Provides a blueprint for security purchases and implementations

 - Details steps to follow in case of a security breach or incident

 - Defines what kind of technologies to use or those that can and those that cannot be added to the network.